 I2b Velocity arrows and speed contours in the coastal marine layer From Pt.
 Arena to Bodega Bay, California.
 This is an earlier event than the one shown in I2a but there is a rough correspondence between the features.
-(Redrawn version of a figure from Winant et al. 1988.)
+(Based on a figure from Winant et al. 1988.)